mongodb/specifications/source/retryable-writes/retryable-writes.rst

 For server versions 4.4 and newer, MongoDB will add a RetryableWriteError label to errors or server responses that it considers retryable before returning them to the driver.
 As new server versions are released, the errors that are labeled with the RetryableWriteError label may change.
-When receiving a command result with an error from a 4.4+ server that supports retryable writes, the driver MUST NOT add a RetryableWriteError label to that error under any condition.
+Drivers MUST NOT add a RetryableWriteError label to any error derived from a 4.4+ server response (i.e. any error that is not a network error).

 During a retryable write operation on a sharded cluster, mongos may retry the operation internally, in which case it will not add a RetryableWriteError label to